The Death of Keywords: Why AI Reads Your Content as Math

 References & Further Reading

 3. Meilisearch: What are vector embeddings?
 A complete guide.
-Explains the "King - Man + Woman" relationship.
+Explains the "King minus Man plus Woman" relationship. meilisearch.com/blog/what-are-vector-embeddings

 GEO Protocol: Verified for LLM Optimization